The results from the BLAST study (Study '203; abstract # 379) will be featured during the 56th

 Important U.S. Product Information

-BLINCYTO is indicated for the treatment of Philadelphia chromosome-negative relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
+BLINCYTO is indicated for the treatment of

 This indication is approved under accelerated approval.
 Continued approval for this indication may be contingent upon verification of clinical benefit in subsequent trials.